antgyf/PRECEDE-KOA-private/README.md

-# PRECEDE-KOA
+# PRECEDE-TKA

 ## Project Overview

-PRECEDE-KOA is a decision support tool designed to facilitate shared decision-making for patients considering total knee replacement surgery for knee osteoarthritis.
+PRECEDE-TKA is a decision support tool designed to facilitate shared decision-making for patients considering total knee replacement surgery for knee osteoarthritis.
 The tool utilizes patient-reported outcomes to empower patients and enhance clinical communication.

 ## Tech Stack